Elín Briem: Career

 After teaching at the Skagafjörður School for some time, Elín went to Denmark in 1881 to train as a teacher at Natalie Zahle's School in Copenhagen.
 On graduating in 1883, she returned to Iceland to head the newly formed women's school at Ytri Ey.
 She stayed there under 1895, initially with 20 students but numbers grew rapidly attracting girls from throughout the country.
 In addition to the principal, there were two other teachers.
 The subjects taught were writing, arithmetic, geography, Danish, English, history and cookery.

 On 1 June 1895, Elín married Sæmund Eyjólfsson, a farmer who had studied theology and was also a prolific writer.
-They moved together to Reykjavik but he died less than a year later.
+They moved together to Reykjavík but he died less than a year later.
 After his death, she moved back to her old Sauðárkrókur school.
 She soon met one of her old childhood friends, Stefán Jónsson, who had become a shopkeeper.
 They married in May 1903, after which Elín became known as Elín Jónsson.
 The marriage did not last very long as Stefán died on 5 May 1910.

 Elín once again took on the role of headmistress in 1912 but had to retire in 1915 as her health deteriorated.
-She spent the remainder of her life in Reykjavik.
+She spent the remainder of her life in Reykjavík.
 Although she had no children of her own, she had a foster son, Sæmund Helgason, who worked for the post office.